lknknm/b3d_cuby_wallpaper/README.md

 > MIT License.
-You can fork this project and create your own Blender3D project/wallpaper without noticing me.
+You can fork this project and create your own Blender3D project/wallpaper without notifying me.